TouK/nussknacker-helm/src/README.md

 By default, this chart is installed with the official Nussknacker image, which contains generic components:

 - integration with Kafka and Confluent Schema Registry
-- base aggregations (accessible only in flink mode)
+- base aggregations (accessible only in flink streaming deployment mode)

 Should you need to run Nussknacker with your own components/customizations, the best way is to create an image based on the official one and install the chart with appropriate image configuration.
 Please note that when using Lite engine you also have to create image of Lite runtime with